viethung7899/library-database/README.md

     git clone https://github.com/viethung7899/library-database
     ```

-3. Run this command
+3. Create new your new database in `PHPMyAdmin`

+4. Create file `.env` to configure your database according to `.env.example`

+5. Run these commands

     ```bash
+    # Install dependecies
+    php bin/composer update

+    # Migrate the database (creating table and populate data)
+    php migration.php

+    # Run the program
-    php -S localhost:8080
+    php -S localhost:8080 -t public
     ```

-4. The website is now running on `localhost:8080`
+6. The website is now running on `localhost:8080`